 Ready Your Physical Security Network for IP

-Migration to the advanced capabilities of an IP-based security and surveillance solution is the best step in protecting your people, customers and business.
+modernization to the advanced capabilities of an IP-based security and surveillance solution is the best step in protecting your people, customers and business.
 But the challenges are many.
 Proper planning is critical to avoid cost, risks and disruption to business.
 When you design your LAN upgrade with long reach PoE switches, you simplify and save on costs.
-Keep these tips in mind as you plan your migration to IP:
+Keep these tips in mind as you plan your modernization to IP:

 #1: Take an inventory: